WHERE Clause Syntax for Importing Data into Sentinel Visualizer

 (Inclusive of those values similar to >= AND <=)

-Use Range Search on Date Columns
+Range Searching on Date Columns

 Note that exact matches on Dates are challenging.
-Date fields may contain both date and time.
+Date values may contain both date and time.
 Midnight is considered 0 time; hours after that are fractions of a day (e.g. Noon is 0.5 day).

-When filtering on values for a day, it's best to use the range for a day like this: [Start Date] BETWEEN #2023-05-21# AND #2023-05-22#
+When filtering on values for a day, it's best to use syntax like this:

 Advanced WHERE Syntax